ericgarrigues/casino/README.md

 - A dashboard creation and presentation service
 - An alerting, scheduling and escalation policies service

-So for our application supervision i propose this stack
+So for our application supervision I propose this stack

 - **Prometheus** for the metrics and alerting definition
 - **ELK** stack (elasticsearch + logstash + kibana) for the logs